redlaserbmBTD/BTDB2_SIMULATOR/README.md

 5. **Advanced Optimization Potential:** The code's fast run time means that it operates well when used in black-box optimization problems.

 # Update Log
+- (June 29, 2023 - v1.0.1)
+   - The python code is now available to install on pip!
+Just do `pip install b2sim=1.0.1` to install the code on your computer and run it!
+   - If a simulation involves farms, the `GameState` class will track the revenue and expenses of each farm over the course of the simulation.
+   - NOTE: The function for computing equivalentEcoImpact has been phased out.
+It will be replaced with a better function in a future update.
 - (June 26, 2023 - v0.9.11)
    - Better handling of global values.
 To improve the ease at which the sim can be updated when balance changes come around, hard-coded values are now defined in `info.py` and then imported into `main.py`.
    - Updated Druid farms.
 Because of the recent changes to druid, it is no longer necessary to treat the money-making active ability of Spirit of the Forest as an "optional" action.